-Dr. Emily Mofield presents "Vertical Differention: Strategies to Stretch Student Thinking"
+Dr. Emily Mofield presents "Vertical Differentiation: Strategies to Stretch Student Thinking"

 Date: Wednesday, March 12, 2025